akshat-creator/robot_localization/README.md

 - Test incrementally — verifying each step (motion update, laser update, etc.) independently is crucial.
 - More particles help
 - Transforms are difficult to implement

+One of the main challenges in getting this to work correctly was making sure the map-to-odom transform was properly updated after each pose estimation step.
+Early on, small timing mismatches between scan timestamps and odometry transforms caused no poses to show up in RViz, which was very confusing.
+Another issue was under-sampling—starting with too few particles (we started at around 200) made the filter converge to completley the wrong area, sometimes even off of the map.
+Increasing the particle count to 500 and ensuring weights were normalized correctly solved much of that instability.
+Getting these parameters balanced—enough particles for accuracy but not so many that computation slowed down was key to achieving a smoother, and more stable localization.

 ### Future Improvements

 If we had more time, there are several areas we would want to explore to make our particle filter more efficient and robust: